|Birthname||Alberto Fujimori Fujimori|

 |Astrology data||04°31' 20°07 Asc.
 21°37'|

 Japanese-Peruvian politician, who became President of Peru in 1990.
-On 11/22/2000, he was declared morally unfit for office and was dismissed by Congress.
+On 22 November 2000, he was declared morally unfit for office and was dismissed by Congress.
 Parliament would not even accept his resignation.
-As a result, Fujimori withdrew to his ancestral Japan where he plans to stay for some time.
+He is currently serving a 25-year prison sentence in Peru, having been convicted for murder, bodily harm, kidnapping, embezzlement and bribery.

-Fujimori was born in Lima, Peru, the son of a Japanese immigrant; his parents were agricultural field hands.
+Fujimori's father was a Japanese immigrant; his parents were agricultural field hands.
 He is a Roman Catholic.
 In 1961, he earned his degree in agronomic engineering at Agrarian National University of "La Molina," in Lima, graduating at the top of his class.
 He did his postgraduate work at the University of Strasbourg, France, as well as at the University of Wisconsin where he earned his Masters in mathematics.
-Prior to entering the political arena, he held various teaching and administrative positions, and was Principal at Agrarian National University from 1984-89.
+Prior to entering the political arena, he held various teaching and administrative positions, and was Principal at Agrarian National University from 1984-1989.
 He hosted a television talk show called "Getting Together," and despite being a political outsider, he gained a reputation as a skillful political analyst.
 In 1989, he founded the "Cambio 90" political party, and with a simple slogan of "honesty, technology and work," he launched a successful grass-roots campaign for the presidency.

 Fujimori and his wife Susana Higuchi have four children.